Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Method

-While we have formally obtained the two-atom master equation in \eq{eq:master_equation}, the specific expressions of the cumulants in \eqs{eq:greens_function} or \eqs{eq:cumulants} are still unknown.
-In this section, we show how to calculate the cumulants, and further express the cooperative decay rate $\G_{i\mu j\nu}$ and the light shift $\Delta_{i\mu j\nu}$ in terms of the matrix elements of the density matrix $\rho$.
+While we have formally obtained the two-atom master equation in \eq{eq:master_eq}, the specific expressions of the cumulants in \eqs{eq:cumulants} and \eqs{eq:four_parameters} are still unknown.
+In this section, we show how to calculate the cumulants, and further express the cooperative decay rate $\G_{i\mu j\nu}$ and the light shift $\Delta_{i\mu j\nu}$.

 This amounts to a closed form for solving $\G_{i\mu j\nu}$ and $\Delta_{i\mu j\nu}$, as shown in \fig{fig:closed_form}.
-The procedure is briefly summarized as follows: (a) We employ a Dyson equation formalism \cite{dyson1949} to relate the cumulants of the field operators in \eqs{eq:greens_function} to their source, that is, the atomic polarization functions, which depend on the cumulants of the atomic transition operators $\sdbrac{\s_i(t)\s'_j(t')}$. (b) The cooperative decay rate $\G_{i\mu j\nu}$ is then expressed in terms of the above cumulants. (c) By virtue of the quantum regression theorem, the form of the master equation is then used to calculate the cumulants of the atomic transition operators $\sdbrac{\s_i(t)\s'_j(t')}$. (d) Finally, we plug the result for $\G_{i\mu j\nu}$ in the master equation and self-consistently solve for the density matrix.
-This procedure is carried out at each step of the time evolution given by \eq{eq:master_equation}.
+The procedure is briefly summarized as follows: (a) We rewrite the master equation in \eq{eq:master_eq} as the Maxwell-Bloch equations in \eq{eq:nine_eqs}. (b) We employ a Dyson equation formalism \cite{dyson1949} to relate the cumulants of the field operators in \eqs{eq:cumulants} to their source, the atomic polarization functions, which depend on the cumulants of the atomic transition operators $\sdbrac{\s'_i(t_1)\s''_j(t_2)}$, where $\s',\s''$ are either raising ($\s^\dagger$) or lowering operator ($\s$) of the atomic transition. (c) The cooperative decay rate $\G_{i\mu j\nu}$ in \eq{eq:GG1} is then expressed in terms of $\sdbrac{\s'_i(t_1)\s''_j(t_2)}$. (d) The cumulants $\sdbrac{\s'_i(t_1)\s''_j(t_2)}$ are calculated using the quantum regression theorem, and expressed in terms of the six atomic variables in \eqs{eq:atomic_vars}. (e) Finally, $\G_{i\mu j\nu}$ and $\Delta_{i\mu j\nu}$ are written in terms of the six atomic variables, allowing the time-evolution in \eq{eq:nine_eqs} to be solved self-consistently.